CumulusNetworks/docs/content/cumulus-linux/Monitoring-and-Troubleshooting/Monitoring-Virtual-Device-Counters.md

     cumulus@switch:~$ ip -s link show br0
     42: br0: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 1500 qdisc noqueue state UP mode DEFAULT
         link/ether 44:38:39:00:69:89 brd ff:ff:ff:ff:ff:ff
         RX: bytes  packets  errors  dropped overrun mcast 23201498   227514   0       0       0       0
         TX: bytes  packets  errors  dropped carrier collsns 18198262   178443   0       0       0       0

-## <span>Configure the Counters in switchd</span>
+## Configure the Counters in switchd

 These counters are enabled by default.
-To configure them, use `cl-cfg` and configure them as you would any other [`switchd` parameter](/version/cumulus-linux-377/System-Configuration/Configuring-switchd).
+To configure them, use `cl-cfg` and configure them as you would any other [`switchd` parameter](/cumulus-linux/System-Configuration/Configuring-switchd).
 The `switchd` parameters are as follows:

   - `stats.vlan.aggregate`, which controls the statistics available for each VLAN.
 Its value defaults to *BRIEF*.